Added by Tiffany Hayes on September 30, 2012 at 10:35pm — No Comments

 We just returned last night from a trip to Sandpoint, Idaho.
 Absolutely gorgeous.
 Unfortunately, it hazy due to the fires.
 The combination of mountains and lakes is breath taking.
 This is the view out the window of the sky lodge where we stayed...
 This belongs to dear friends and collaborators who have a research compound and flight museum.
 While we were there, they had a fly…Continue

 Twenty four more monkeys ‘eyed’ and a few ‘nosed’…they’re rather hollow and humorless at the moment.
 I think one of them may just stay with me though, upper right hand corner, has color combinations I really like!
 You can’t tell with them all deflated but I think they will be fabulous!
 September 26th 2012…Continue

 Stubby-Legged-monkey-faced-tail-free-sock-beastie made of 1 pair of anklet socks.

 1 pair (2) anklets, they don’t need to match, A sewing machine (you can hand stitch this entire beast but I use a machine to make them resilient to hugs…Continue

 Sock Sorting with Olivia September 25th 2012

 Got out the big bucket –o- assorted socks and I put together piles of monkey while she took all the socks, knee highs, anklets, and booties out and contemplated them as a whole…a whole pile of mismatched multicolored silliness.
-Some…Continue
+Some of these will become your basic monkey…others will still be monkey in…Continue